WHAT IS SEO?

 The way you do this is you figure out what things your customers want to know.
 For example if you’re a roofing company you might find your customers are always asking about the differences between certain types of shingles.
-Well you could write and article about that or make a video.
+Well, you could write and article about that or make a video.

 Or if you owned a print shop your customers might ask for tips about creating good-looking business cards.
 So you create content about that.

-There are certain technical points in creating this content, like for example you want to do some research on what words or phrases people are searching for.
+There are certain technical points in creating this content, for example you want to do some research on what words or phrases people are searching for.
 And you want to structure your article in such a way that the keywords are featured in the right places.

-The more you update your site with useful info the higher you will rank in the search pages.
+The more you update your site with useful info, the higher you will rank in the search pages.

 IT’S WORK.
 SORRY.

 So getting to the top page of Google takes a lot of work.
 But it can be done.
-You have to get your Technical SEO in place before you do anything else.
-Once those basics are in then you can start to speak to your audience.
-Which personally I find much more fun.
+You have to get your technical SEO in place before you do anything else.
+Once those basics are in then you can start to speak to your audience, which personally I find much more fun.